 Shopify is a fantastic ecommerce platform for startup businesses and it integrates well with the accountancy software Quickbooks.
-Shopify is much favoured by small and medium-sized businesses thanks to being low-cost and easy to set up.
+Shopify is much favoured by small and medium-sized businesses thanks to being low-cost and easy to set up, although it also accommodates bigger brands as well.
 Many of these sellers may be looking to automate more of their bookkeeping process, including recording their Shopify sales in Quickbooks.

 Recording Shopify sales in Quickbooks online is a vital task for any Shopify seller.
 If you set it up incorrectly, you could be misreport your income from the platform, a big issue when it comes to submitting a tax return.

 However, keeping track of the different sources of income including deductions and payment processor fees inside and outside Shopify can get tricky, even for experienced ecommerce sellers.